Battle of Melrose: Background

 Guardianship of the young James V of Scotland had been secured by Archibald Douglas, 6th Earl of Angus in what was supposed to be a three monthly arrangement whereby each of the four members of the Council of Regency would care for James.
-However, Douglas refused to hand James over to the Earl of Arran whose turn it was next.
+However, Angus refused to hand James over to the Earl of Arran whose turn it was next.
 James sent a message out to Sir Walter Scott asking him to launch a rescue attempt.
-The young King James, while being escorted on a journey to Edinburgh by Douglas was intercepted by a large body of Border Reivers led by Sir Walter Scott at Melrose.
+The young King James, while being escorted on a journey to Edinburgh by Angus was intercepted by a large body of Border Reivers led by Sir Walter Scott at Melrose.

 Battle

 Angus's force mainly consisted of Kerrs and stood its ground, managing to drive off the attackers.
 Scott led as many as 1000 men down Eildon Hill at Melrose.
 Angus’s men charged and Scott’s men stood their ground also.
 However, the Lord Hume arrived with a reinforcement of 80 Kerrs to support Angus, they attacked the wing of Scott's force afresh, and the Scotts and Eliotts began to fall back and run.
 During the pursuit Andrew Kerr of Cessford was killed by one of the Eliotts.
 Scott lost about 80 of his men while the Earl of Angus lost about 100, but still won the battle.